 Other Pertinent Reviews

-Studies reviewed by the IRB may be approved for up to one-year.
-In order to maintain IRB approval, the investigator must complete the Continuing Review application in eIRB and submit it in sufficient time for review/approval prior to the expiration date.
-It is strongly encouraged that Continuing Review applications be submitted at least one month prior to the study’s expiration date.
-The Principal Investigator, Co-Investigator, and Study Coordinator (if applicable) will receive email notifications 60 and 30 days prior to the IRB expiration date as a reminder that the study is due for Continuing Review.
+Studies reviewed by the IRB may be approved for up to one‐year.
+In order to maintain IRB approval, the investigator must complete the Continuing Review application in eIRB and submit it in accordance to the Full Board meeting deadlines for review/approval prior to the expiration date of the study.
+The Principal Investigator, Co‐Investigator, and Study Coordinator (if applicable) will receive email notifications 60 and 30 days prior to the IRB expiration date as a reminder that the study is due for Continuing Review.
 If changes are proposed to the study protocol or to any of the approved documents, the investigator must complete a separate Amendment application prior to completing the Continuing Review application.

-Note: There are no provisions to cover lapsed periods between IRB approvals; therefore, there should be no study activities (e.g. enrollment, intervention, data collection) involving human subjects during any lapse in IRB approval.
+Note: There are no provisions to cover lapsed periods between IRB approvals; therefore, unless the study has been transitioned to the new rule, there should be no study activities (e.g. enrollment, intervention, data collection) involving human subjects during any lapse in IRB approval.

 Amendments (pertains to all review categories)

 Changes to approved projects must be submitted to the IRB.
 The IRB must review and approve the changes before the investigator can proceed with the protocol.

 According to 46 CFR Part 46, to be considered "reportable" (required to be submitted to the IRB) an event must be considered to be an Unanticipated Problem, which means that the event must be: